Applying for our courses is as easy as completing the application form, and having a preliminary interview. Applications for Semester 2 now open.

 Please note that there are special requirements for students who are not Australian citizens.
 The University of Divinity website explains these requirements and gives details of visas, fees and support.
-Trinity offers some limited assistance in essay-writing to students for whom English is not their first language.
-We are not able in general to offer financial assistance toward course fees or living expenses.
+Trinity offers some assistance in essay-writing to students for whom English is not their first language.
+Please see the International Students page for further details.
+In general, note that we are not able to offer financial assistance toward course fees or living expenses.

 The Course Handbook

 For detailed information about the School, our courses and units, please download the full 2017 Handbook (1.9MB PDF).
 The Handbook also gives you a complete guide to essay-writing, to important policies and procedures (such as our studend Code of Conduct) and contact details.
 Most information is also found on this website.
 A printed copy is available by contacting the Theological School office (firstname.lastname@example.org).